gbrlsnchs/redis/README.md

 [![GoDoc](https://godoc.org/github.com/gbrlsnchs/redis?status.svg)](https://godoc.org/github.com/gbrlsnchs/redis)

 ## About
-This package is a [Redis] client for [Go].
-It tries to work similar to the `database/sql` package.
+This package is a simple [Redis] client.
+It is context-aware and uses a total customizable internal connection pool.
-It is so simple that it can be run without any additional setup.

-Out of the box, it uses an internal connection pool for reusing connections, if desired.
-If there are available connections in the pool, it simply reuses an open connection, otherwise it spawns a new connection and, if it can't store it in the pool, closes it.

 ## Usage
 Full documentation [here] (work in progress).